Complete Financial Questionnaire

 High expectations = high pressure

-High pressure without the expected results makes you work harder.
+High pressure without the expected results will make you work even harder.

-And this is where your income protection saves you.
+And this is where your income protection saves the day.

-Your policy will replace 75% of your income and continue to payout until you get back to your job.
+Your policy will replace 75% of your income and continue to pay you until you get back to your job.

 You might find these articles useful: